 Souks and street markets in Casablanca can be easily found at various locations across the city and suburbs.
-Buyers are expected to haggle, even when purchasing fruit and vegetables - prices are not marked on most items.
+Prices are not marked on most items and buyers are expected to haggle, even when purchasing fruit and vegetables.
 Craft ware, superb carpets and leather goods are generally good quality and inexpensive but make sure you are buying the real thing and not some cheap imitation made in the sweat shops of the Far East.

 Worthy mementoes include ornately decorated tagine cooking dishes, leather belts and jackets, handmade jewellery and attractively embroidered clothing but are generally dearer than elsewhere in Morocco.

-Usual opening hours for shops in Casablanca are Monday to Saturday 0830-1200 and 1400-1830, but during the Ramadan celebrations, food stores open late in the morning, are closed for much of the day and then reopen from the evening until very late.
-Hypermarkets open from 0900-2100 seven days a week, while Jewish-owned businesses are closed on Saturdays.
+Typical opening hours for shops in Casablanca are Monday to Saturday 0830-1200 and 1400-1830.
+During Ramadan however, food stores open late in the morning and are closed for much of the day.
+They then reopen in the evening until very late.
+Hypermarkets open daily from 0900-2100.

 To pick up authentic hookahs, lanterns and smaller items such as ornamental woodwork, head to the medina, on Boulevard Mohammed V, and get ready to haggle.
 You'll also find several souvenir stalls in the Marché Central, also found along Boulevard Mohammed V.